 Many of the famous people buried here are linked with the bustling history of Montmartre (like La Goulue, a famous can-can dancer painted by Toulouse-Lautrec, or Francisque Poulbot, a painter who lived on the Butte and liked to paint the kids, now called ‘poulbots’), hence the many artistic personalities.

-Cinema enthusiasts might want to see the tombs of Clouzot, Truffaut or Jouvet, but it is the field of music which is represented the best: Berlioz, Offenbach, Halévy (19th century composers), Sax (Belgian inventor of the saxophone), and more recent singers Michel Berger, Fred Chichin (from Rita Mitsouko band), and Dalida (her tomb must’ve been full of flowers on 03rd May 2017, the 30th anniversary of her death).
+Cinema enthusiasts might want to see the tombs of Clouzot, Truffaut, Rivette or Jeanne Moreau (recently buried), but it is the field of music which is represented the best: Berlioz, Offenbach, Halévy (19th century composers), Sax (Belgian inventor of the saxophone), and more recent singers Michel Berger, Fred Chichin (from Rita Mitsouko band), and Dalida (the most flowered tomb of the cemetery, considering her popularity in France).
 German poet Heinrich Heine is among the rare famous non-French buried here.

 A free map can be borrowed near the entrance.